Skip to main content

 Do I have to have perfect grades to study abroad?

 No!
-WVU programs require a minimum of a 2.5 cumulative GPA for participation, though higher GPA can receive preference for competitive programs.
+Most WVU programs require a minimum of a 2.5 cumulative GPA for participation, though a higher GPA may be required for select programs.

 How long are study abroad programs?